 “From my experience and in discussion with many of my disabled veteran friends, we truly believe this is a safe and healthy method for treatment for a multitude of ailments we face following our military service,” Bilski added.

 U.S. Hemp Roundtable is a nonprofit coalition that was the No. 1 industry advocate in the movement to legalize hemp in the U.S.

 Hemp Roundtable was launched in early 2017 and is comprised of more than 60 firms and companies in the hemp industry, as well as grassroots organizations in the hemp space.
 It was originally launched in 2014 in Kentucky in order to support the first Farm Bill, and has since rebranded as the fight to legalize hemp went national.

 U.S. Hemp Roundtable General Counsel Jonathan Miller told American Military News that the trade association’s No. 1 goal is to lobby for the permanent legalization of hemp at the federal level, and also to help with issues at the state level.

 According to its website, “Our goal is to secure passage of bi-partisan legislation in the U.S. Congress that would establish hemp as an agricultural commodity, and permanently remove it from regulation as a controlled substance.”

 “We’ve been so lucky to have Senator McConnell as our champion,” Miller said.
 “He has guaranteed [the pending Farm Bill] will provide the hemp provision.
 You can’d do better than that.”

-Even if the Farm Bill passes, “There’s concern that the FDA might try to restrict products, especially hemp-derived CBD oil,” he noted.
+“There’s concern that the FDA might try to restrict products, especially hemp-derived CBD oil,” he noted.